-Unlike most of the herbs, which either trace their origin to the Orient or the West, centuries ago Arabs had discovered the visnaga.
+Unlike most herbs, which either trace their origin to the Orient or the West, centuries ago Arabs had discovered the visnaga.
 They found that the tiny, dull, egg-shaped, perfumed fruits of visnaga contained multiple therapeutic qualities and could cure several diseases, especially the piercing pain of angina pectoris originating from a decreased flow of blood to the heart.
 Scientists later discovered that this remedial function was owing to the presence of a substance called khellin in the fruits of the visnaga plant.
 Realizing the importance of khellin in alleviating heart problems, scientists have even described it as a discerning coronary vasodilator, which helps in relaxing as well as enlarging the arteries carrying blood to the heart.
-Hence, the usage of khellin brings instant respite from angina caused owing to slender or partially blocked coronary arteries.
+Hence, the usage of khellin brings instant respite from angina, caused by slender or partially blocked coronary arteries.

 However, the bad part about using khellin is that along with its healing properties, it also has its share of adverse side effects.
-Researchers were disheartened to discover that usage of khellin often leads to a snowballing toxic effect.
+Researchers were disheartened to discover that the usage of khellin often leads to a snowballing toxic effect.
 When taken over a period of time, the main ingredients of khellin accumulate in the body where the medicine has been administered and this is likely to result into nausea and vomiting in the patients even after their recovery.
 It is owing to such side effects that the usage of khellin as a medicine has been discontinued in the United States.
 However, herbal medical practitioners in the region in and around the Mediterranean Sea still actively use khellin to heal a number of ailments.
-In fact, the visnaga is found in abundance in this region and hence the tendency to continue with the practice.
+In fact, the visnaga is found in abundance in this region and this results in the tendency to continue with the practice.

 The medicinal usage of visnaga dates back to ancient Egypt and it even finds mention in the Ebers papyrus (c.
 1500 BC).
-Over the ages visnaga's fruit extracts have been used to cure kidney stones and even to this day Egyptian herbal medicine practitioners use the visnaga to alleviate pains caused by kidney stones.
+Over the ages, the visnaga's fruit extracts have been used to cure kidney stones, and even to this day Egyptian herbal medicine practitioners use the visnaga to alleviate pains caused by kidney stones.
 Visnaga helps to reduce the pain caused by the stones trapped in kidney by loosening up the ureter muscles.
 This way, it helps the locked stone in the kidney to ease down into the urinary bladder.